Traxar/placement/readme.md

 # placement

-Purpose of this zig library is to make calculations with 3D positions and rotations easier.
+This zig library helps simplify working with 3D positions and rotations.

 Features: